mkorthof/chrupd/README.md

 When you run the script it does the following:

-- by default it'll get the "stable" 64-bit Installer by "Hibbiki"
+- by default it'll get the Chromium "stable" 64-bit Installer by "Hibbiki"
 - verifies SHA1/MD5 hash and runs installer
 - chrupd auto updates itself